Pentagon says it's investigating Sen. Mark Kelly for breach of military law after video that urged defying illegal orders

 "If this is meant to intimidate me and other members of Congress from doing our jobs and holding this administration accountable, it won't work," Kelly said in a response on X. "I've given too much to this country to be silenced by bullies who care more about their own power than protecting the Constitution."

-The Pentagon cited federal laws that prohibit "actions intended to interfere with the loyalty, morale, or good order and discipline of the armed forces," saying in the post that violations "will be addressed through appropriate legal channels."

-Defense Secretary Pete Hegseth said Monday in a social media post that the video was "despicable, reckless, and false."
+Hegseth, in his social media post, said the video was "despicable, reckless, and false."

 "Encouraging our warriors to ignore the orders of their Commanders undermines every aspect of 'good order and discipline,'" Hegseth wrote.
 "Their foolish screed sows doubt and confusion — which only puts our warriors in danger."